Richard and Geraldine Hodgson House: Description and history

-The Hodgson House stands in rural-residential western New Canaan, at the southeast corner of Ponus Ridge Road and Arrowhead Trail.
-It is a single-story steel-frame structure, with a central U-shaped block housing its public spaces and a rectangular bedroom wing attached via a hyphen.
-The house is finished in brick and glass, with only wooden fascia.
-The main block encloses a garden court that effectively merges indoor and outdoor living spaces.
-The bedroom wing was designed to maximize privacy, with only the east-facing elevation having any windows.
+The Hodgson House is in a low-density portion of western New Canaan, at the southeast corner of Ponus Ridge Road and Arrowhead Trail.
+It is a single-story steel-frame structure, with a central U-shaped block housing its public spaces, as well as a rectangular bedroom wing attached via a hyphen.
+The house is finished in brick and glass, with wooden fascia.
+The main block encloses an open-air garden court.
+The bedroom wing was designed to maximize privacy, with only the east-facing elevation having windows.

-The house was designed by architect Philip Johnson; its central block was built in 1950-51 and the bedroom wing, part of Johnson's design, was added in 1955.
+The house was designed by Philip Johnson; its central block was built in 1950-51 and the bedroom wing, part of Johnson's design, was added in 1955.
 At the time of the design work, Johnson was in partnership with Landis Gores.
-Johnson and Gores' partnership broke up soon after their work on this house, reportedly because Johnson was not interested in Gores' ideas for this house, according to Johnson biographer Franz Schulze.
+Johnson and Gores's partnership broke up soon after the structure was completed, reportedly because Johnson was not interested in Gores's ideas for the house, according to Johnson biographer Franz Schulze.
 The house was given the Honor Award by the American Institute of Architects in 1956.
 Richard Hodgson, for whose family the house was built, was a prominent engineer and businessman who was an important early figure in the rise of Fairchild Semiconductor.